Tenryumi/CynaStation/README.md

+# GITBOT IS NOT RESPONSIBLE FOR ANY SUDDEN SENTIENCE IT GAINS DURING ITS CAREER.

 # CynaStation
 More spessmens, more magic.
 This is a project that I am undoubtedly going to be on and off of.